by Tabb Pigg

 Is it because the horse’s toe is too long?
 How is the horse’s weight distributed?
 Does the horse strike in the same place repetitively?

 Without understanding the cause, the cracking in the hoof wall will never go away if the foot isn’t balanced properly.

 A horse needs to distribute its weight evenly so that it can land on its feet without putting stress on the hoof wall.
 A farrier should be able to measure and decide what the problem is and trim the feet as needed.

 When a horse is diagnosed with a Quarter Crack, it’s important to apply support to its hooves.
 Vettec Equi-Pak and Equi-Build are supportive pour-in pad materials that work well for this issue.
 Equi-Pak can be injected under a pad, or used as a pad itself since it bonds well to the sole and frog.

 Equi-Build is beneficial as it serves as a firm pad material that distributes a horse’s weight across the entire hoof-bottom.
 Since the horse needs to relieve pressure around the Quarter Crack, this material is key to providing the horse relief.

 Depending on the severity of the Quarter Crack, there are materials that can help close the cracked area.
 If it appears to be an exposed wound, it’s important that the area is cleaned and left uncovered to heal, and treated by a hoof care professional or veterinarian.

-Whether a horse is or isn’t active, it’s important that a farrier is managing and trimming a horse’s hooves consistently.
-As humans need new shoes for proper support every so often, horses need that treatment as well.
+Whether a horse is active or not, it’s important that a farrier is managing and trimming a horse’s hooves consistently.
+As humans need new shoes to ensure proper support, horses need that treatment as well.
 Whether preventing or managing Quarter Cracks, trimming and pour-in pad materials can provide the support and durable protection needed to heal properly.